LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Saying that Java is nice because it works on every OS is like saying that anal sex is nice because it works on every gender.
+Java is like Alzheimer's, it starts off slow, but eventually, your memory is gone.

 <!--joke-end-->